haquema/makers-javascript-fndamentals/contents/8-async.md

-# Asynchronicity
+# Asynchronous Javascript

-This is a very frightening word, but it's also an important concept in Javascript.
+This can be a very frightening word, but it's also an important concept in Javascript.
 So let's go through one example first.

 ```javascript
 console.log(1);